facebook pixel Skip to main content

 You belong here and your health matters!

 Building an inclusive environment is a continuous journey that requires listening, dialogue and action.
-Recognizing this, Southlake has taken significant steps forward by creating a dedicated Diversity, Equity, Inclusion and Accessibility (DEIA) Office.
+Recognizing this, Southlake Health has taken significant steps forward by creating a dedicated Diversity, Equity, Inclusion and Accessibility (DEIA) Office.

-Our goal is to make Southlake a place where everyone, including staff, medical staff, patients, families and volunteers, feels safe, welcome and valued.
+Our goal is to make Southlake Health a place where everyone, including staff, medical staff, patients, families and volunteers, feels safe, welcome and valued.
 Together, we’re ensuring that everyone who comes through our doors knows they belong here and they matter.

 We are committed to providing high-quality care to all and eliminating any differences in how people are treated.
 By celebrating and using our differences, we can create better and more compassionate care for everyone.